 Height Check for UTVs with Roll Cages

-Some UTVs with tall sport cages or full roofs can exceed 6 feet in height.
-Our enclosed trailer has a standard interior height — confirm your machine's height with Nick before booking if you're running a sport UTV with an extended cage.
+The 6'×12' enclosed has 6'6" of interior height.
+Some sport UTVs with tall cages or roof racks exceed 6 feet, but most are well within clearance.
+Confirm your machine's height with Nick before booking if you're running a sport UTV with an extended cage.

-Know your machine's width and height before you book.
-Standard ATVs fit easily.
-Oversized UTVs need a quick confirmation.
-Text Nick at (920) 381-9770 with your machine's make and model and he can confirm fitment.
+Know your machine's width, length, and height before you book.
+Standard ATVs and mid-size UTVs fit easily.
+Wide sport UTVs and 4-seat models need a quick confirmation — and may be better suited to our 18-foot utility or tilt deckover trailer.
+Text Nick at (920) 381-9770 with your machine's make and model.

 Loading Procedure — ATVs and UTVs